Abadrausar/Rubble-/other/Rubble Readme.txt

-	Support for easily and quickly installing tilesets as addons Allows you to run "tweak scripts" before or after generation to allow fine-tuning the results Support for external launchers via the command line Easy to use GUI to enable and disable addons (sorry it's windows only) Support for loading addons directly from zip files (you can even have more than one addon per file!)
-	Faster (not that it really matters)
+	Support for easily and quickly installing tilesets as addons Allows you to run "tweak scripts" before or after generation to allow fine-tuning the results Support for external launchers via the command line Easy to use GUI to enable and disable addons (it's windows only, sorry) Addons can be grouped into directories to make relations clear (and to make addon packs easy to distribute) Support for loading addons (and groups of addons) directly from zip files Has an extra template prefix for greater flexibility Faster (not that it really matters)

 Cons: